sirexeclp/ml4pm/assignment3/3_BasisFunKernel_STUDENT.md

 Look at the performance graphs and test errors above.
 What can you say about the performances of linear and rbf kernel regressions?
 Which one performed better?

+The RBF kernel regression performs better, it has a lower test error with the optimal lambda than the regression with the linear kernel.
+In addition the RBF kernel performs well enough, to overfit, this means, that the RBF kernel fits the training data well enough, that it can be perfectly represented with it.
+Although we don't want the algorithm to overfit, it is an encouraging sign, that overfitting is possible.
+(I assume that this is correct, no idea though)

 Success! we have finally managed to improve performance compared to the original linear model!